coronalabs/corona-docs/markdown/guide/distribution/buildSettings/index.markdown

 ### Version Code

-You can override the __version&nbsp;code__ entered into the Corona&nbsp;Simulator __Build&nbsp;for&nbsp;Android__ box with an optional `versionCode` <nobr>key-value</nobr> pair in the `build.settings` file.
+You can override the __version&nbsp;code__ entered into the Simulator __Build&nbsp;for&nbsp;Android__ box with an optional `versionCode` <nobr>key-value</nobr> pair in the `build.settings` file.
 This is an internal number used to distinguish application releases for the Android app store, corresponding to the `versionCode` item detailed [here](http://developer.android.com/guide/topics/manifest/manifest-element.html).
 This setting is invisible to users.

 ``````{ brush="lua" gutter="false" first-line="1" highlight="[5]" }
 settings